ManyaWadhwa/EvalAgent/README.md

 pip install -r requirements.txt
 `

-Along with the environment setup we need to following to run EvalAgent:
+After setting the environment, we need to set a few keys/environment variables to do the following:
 1. Model API keys you want to use for running query generation, answering and criteria aggregation
 2. Search setup - for retrieving URLs